gpmerola/SimplePairwiseAlignment/README.md

 # SimplePairwiseAlignment

 This repository contains a simple implementation of a pairwise alignment algorithm for FASTA files using the Needleman-Wunsch algorithm.
-It demonstrates basic proficiency in C++ and genetics.

 ## Features